Fast, flexible, and accurate evaluation of gravitational-wave Malmquist bias with machine learning: Sensitivity to binaries

-In Figure~\ref{fig:data}, we show the set of found injections in the original ($\theta$) space (top) and the transformed ($\theta'$) space.
-The transformation has removed the railing against the boundaries in all the parameters.
+In Figure~\ref{fig:scaling-comparison} we show the set of found injections in the original ($\theta$) space and each of the transformed spaces.
+In descending order, the rows are the original data, naive scaling, CDF scaling, approximate scaling, and empirical scaling respectively.
+Each of the transformations has removed the railing against the boundaries in all the parameters.
+However, there are visible features remaining, especially in the mass parameters.
+We note that the empirical scaling most closely transforms the data to an uncorrelated multivariate unit normal.
+We will use the empirical scaling going forward unless otherwise specified.